Michael's Story

 Questions You Might Have

-Normally the answer would be a resounding “Yes!”
-Louise has spent a lot of time in airports, train stations and hire car booths, while travelling around the UK, extensively in Europe and even spending a week in Australia in 2019.
+Absolutely!
+Louise has spent a lot of time in airports, train stations and hire car booths, while travelling around the UK, extensively in Europe and even spending a week delivering her brother’s story in Australia in 2019.

 You’ll appreciate that it can be quite emotionally draining, so the maximum number of presentations Louise delivers in a day is 2, with a decent break between them.

-Where in-person presentations are to be booked, she can also stay for more than one day where further presentations are required (again…COVID restrictions permitting)
+She can stay for more than one day where further presentations are required.

 Of course.
-We have previously operated Framework Agreements with other organisations, which have included, for example, a certain number of sessions of Michael’s Story, Mock Trial Workshops, Safety Walkrounds, and involvment in an Electrical Safety Working Group.
+Louise has previously operated Framework Agreements with other organisations, which have included, for example, a certain number of sessions of Michael’s Story, Mock Trial Workshops, Safety Walkrounds, and involvement in an Electrical Safety Working Group.

-For in-person delivery, the optimal numbers are usually between 50 and 150.
-But, with physical distancing to take into account, that is likely to be reduced substantially.
+For in-person delivery, the optimal numbers per session are usually between 50 and 150.

 PRICING